Therm-ic Smartpack IC 950 Review

 One thing that I would like to see in the future is that the charging system utilize a USB compatible charge cord: this would allow the user to utilize a portable USB charging system or a solar charge pack for continued use in the backcountry.
 If you plan to use your Therm-ic system on multi-day outings, then you may prefer to check out the Therm-ic Smartpack RC 1600, which touts a 29 hour battery life.

-Overall, I have loved having the Therm-ic Smartpack IC 950 and feel silly that I didn’t get these sooner: they have revolutionized my ski day and I hope that others are able to take advantage to add back the joy to being outside in cold temperatures.
+Overall, I have loved having the Therm-ic Smartpack IC 950 and feel silly that I didn’t get these sooner.
+They have revolutionized my ski day and I hope that others are able to take advantage to add back the joy to being outside in cold temperatures.
+For more info on the Smartpack IC 950 and other Term-ic products, visit www.evo.com/therm-ic.